OpenCourseWare

 In the past, I have been the unofficial videographer for the CSUN Ice Hockey Team.

-I have been the host announcer for the annual Canoga Park Memorial Parade since 1998.
+I was the host announcer for the annual Canoga Park Memorial Parade for many years.